TKEnganeer/ds_zoop_proj/README.md

 **Flask Productionization:** https://towardsdatascience.com/productionize-a-machine-learning-model-with-flask-and-heroku-8201260503d2

 ## Web Scraping
-I adapated the web scraper from the youtube video (above) to suit my search creteria - *"A 3 bedroom house at a maximum 40 miles radius from central London under £325k."*.
+I adapted the web scraper from the youtube video (above) to suit my search creteria - *"A 3 bedroom house at a maximum 40 miles radius from central London under £325k."*.
 I used this information to scrape about 900 property information postings on zoopla.co.uk.
 I got the following information from each property:
 * title
 * address
 * description